Ruritania

-Ruritania is a fictional country, originally located in central Europe as a setting for novels by Anthony Hope, such as The Prisoner of Zenda (1894).
-Nowadays the term connotes a quaint minor European country, or is used as a placeholder name for an unspecified country in academic discussions.
+Ruritania is a fictional country, originally located in Central Europe as a setting for a trilogy of novels by Anthony Hope, beginning with The Prisoner of Zenda (1894).
+Nowadays, the term connotes a quaint minor European country or is used as a placeholder name for an unspecified country in academic discussions.
 The first known use of the demonym Ruritanian was in 1896.

 Hope's setting lent its name to a literary genre involving fictional countries, which is known as Ruritanian romance.

 Fictional country

+Jurists specialising in international law and private international law use Ruritania and other fictional countries when describing a hypothetical case illustrating some legal point.
+Examples include: